brotatotes/bht-automation/bht gen 3/Philippians/Chapter 4/Philippians 4 15 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 01:40:12
+- Timestamp: 12-19-2023 13:56:37
 - Choicest Prompt: "choicest prompt v0.4"
-- BHT Prompt: "bht prompt v0.7"
+- BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 89
+- BHT Word Count: 94
-- BHT Commentary Usage: 46.94%
+- BHT Commentary Usage: 58.46%
-- BHT Quality Score: 2.0794108931759907
+- BHT Quality Score: 1.889717252145275
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (49):
+- ChatGPT injected words (65):
-	['a', 'account', 'all', 'alone', 'an', 'and', 'as', 'attention', 'beginning', 'being', 'between', 'care', 'christian', 'commends', 'dates', 'deep', 'era', 'for', 'former', 'from', 'giving', 'gospel', 'him', 'himself', 'his', 'in', 'liberality', 'mark', 'need', 'of', 'on', 'opened', 'part', 'paul', 'philippians', 'places', 'receiving', 'regard', 'remembers', 'reminder', 'serves', 'situation', 'special', 'the', 'their', 'this', 'time', 'to', 'with']
+	['a', 'account', 'alone', 'an', 'and', 'any', 'are', 'beginning', 'beneficent', 'but', 'church', 'commended', 'demonstrated', 'did', 'doing', 'even', 'favors', 'for', 'forward', 'from', 'gave', 'giving', 'go', 'good', 'gospel', 'grateful', 'greatly', 'if', 'in', 'it', 'less', 'make', 'moment', 'not', 'of', 'one', 'ones', 'only', 'opened', 'others', 'past', 'paul', 'philippians', 'preached', 'rather', 'received', 'receiving', 'regards', 'should', 'spirit', 'that', 'the', 'their', 'them', 'they', 'this', 'to', 'wait', 'was', 'we', 'were', 'while', 'who', 'with', 'works']
-- ChatGPT injected words (significant words only) (26):
+- ChatGPT injected words (significant words only) (27):
-	['account', 'attention', 'beginning', 'care', 'christian', 'commends', 'dates', 'deep', 'era', 'giving', 'gospel', 'liberality', 'mark', 'need', 'opened', 'paul', 'philippians', 'places', 'receiving', 'regard', 'remembers', 'reminder', 'serves', 'situation', 'special', 'time']
+	['account', 'beginning', 'beneficent', 'church', 'commended', 'demonstrated', 'favors', 'forward', 'gave', 'giving', 'good', 'gospel', 'grateful', 'greatly', 'moment', 'ones', 'opened', 'past', 'paul', 'philippians', 'preached', 'received', 'receiving', 'regards', 'spirit', 'wait', 'works']

 ### Logs
-- Attempt 1 BHT: In the beginning of the gospel, Paul places himself in the situation of the Philippians and dates from their Christian era.
-The Philippians alone opened an account of giving and receiving with Paul, with the giving being all on their part and the receiving all on his.
-Paul commends the Philippians for their special attention to him and remembers their former liberality in his time of need.
-This account between Paul and the Philippians serves as a mark of deep regard and a reminder of their care for him.
-Through this exchange, the Philippians demonstrated their willingness to give and Paul's gratitude in receiving, creating a clear account of debt and claim.
-Thus, they stood alone among the churches in their support of Paul's work.
+- Attempt 1 BHT: In the beginning of the Gospel, the Philippians were the only church that opened an account with Paul in regards to giving and receiving.
+While they were the ones who gave, Paul was the one who received.
+This did not make it any less of an account of giving-and-receiving.
+We should not wait for others in doing good works, but rather go forward, even if we are alone.
+The Philippians demonstrated a grateful and beneficent spirit from the moment the Gospel was preached to them, and their past favors were greatly commended.
-- 🔄 Philippians 4:15 (attempt 1, 127 words, 41.79% quotes quality score: 2.0481186696620868, V2 normalized quality score: 59.44, commentator tiers 1-3: 33.22%, 36.43%, 30.35%)
+- 🔄 Philippians 4:15 (attempt 1, 94 words, 58.46% quotes quality score: 1.889717252145275, V2 normalized quality score: 54.17, commentator tiers 1-3: 36.16%, 31.0%, 32.84%)
 	- BHT WAS OVER 80 WORDS!
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: In the beginning of the gospel, Paul places himself in the situation of the Philippians and dates from their Christian era.
-The Philippians alone opened an account of giving and receiving with Paul, with the giving being all on their part and the receiving all on his.
-Paul commends the Philippians for their special attention to him and remembers their former liberality in his time of need.
-This account between Paul and the Philippians serves as a mark of deep regard and a reminder of their care for him.
+- Attempt 2 BHT: In the early days of the Gospel, the Philippians were the only ones who opened an account with Paul for giving and receiving.
+While the giving was on their part, the receiving was on Paul's part.
+This account of giving-and-receiving is significant, for it showcases the Philippians' grateful and generous nature.
+They were not only generous in the present, but they had also shown a beneficent spirit from the beginning.
+This commendable behavior sets them apart from other churches and demonstrates their deep appreciation for the Gospel.
-- 🔄 Philippians 4:15 (attempt 2, 89 words, 46.94% quotes quality score: 2.0794108931759907, V2 normalized quality score: 60.48, commentator tiers 1-3: 31.73%, 38.53%, 29.74%)
+- 🔄 Philippians 4:15 (attempt 2, 90 words, 48.21% quotes quality score: 1.8471442811556984, V2 normalized quality score: 52.76, commentator tiers 1-3: 31.62%, 32.45%, 35.93%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 3 BHT: In the beginning of the gospel, Paul places himself in the situation of the Philippians, recognizing their special attention and care for him.
-They alone opened an account of giving and receiving, with the giving on their part and the receiving on Paul's.
-This act of giving and receiving serves as a mark of deep regard, as they demonstrated their willingness to support Paul's work.
-Through their liberality, they showed their gratitude and created a clear account of debt and claim.
+- Attempt 3 BHT: In the early days of the Gospel, the Philippians stood out by being the only church that opened an account of giving-and-receiving with Paul.
+While they were the ones who gave, Paul was the one who received.
+This act of generosity not only showed their grateful and beneficent spirit, but it also reflected their deep appreciation for the Gospel.
+Their past favors and continued support set them apart from other churches and highlighted their unwavering commitment to God's work.
-- 🔄 Philippians 4:15 (attempt 3, 83 words, 38.0% quotes quality score: 1.8595880837083727, V2 normalized quality score: 53.17, commentator tiers 1-3: 29.81%, 35.67%, 34.51%)
+- 🔄 Philippians 4:15 (attempt 3, 82 words, 43.75% quotes quality score: 1.9271388637988216, V2 normalized quality score: 55.42, commentator tiers 1-3: 30.14%, 34.44%, 35.42%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 4 BHT: In the beginning of the gospel, the Philippians opened an account of giving and receiving with Paul.
-They alone demonstrated their support and care for him, as they contributed while Paul was in a position of receiving.
-This act of giving and receiving served as a mark of deep regard, highlighting their special attention and liberality towards him.
-Through their actions, a clear account of debt and claim was created, setting them apart from other churches.
-This act of support stands as a testament to their willingness to contribute to Paul's work.
+- Attempt 4 BHT: From the beginning of the Gospel, the Philippians proved to be exceptional in their generosity towards Paul.
+They were the only church that opened an account of giving-and-receiving, with the giving being on their part and the receiving on Paul's.
+Their selflessness and gratitude were evident in their past acts of kindness and support, which set them apart from other churches.
+Their unwavering commitment to God's work and their profound appreciation for the Gospel is truly commendable.
-- 🔄 Philippians 4:15 (attempt 4, 93 words, 37.93% quotes quality score: 1.8183905713527082, V2 normalized quality score: 51.8, commentator tiers 1-3: 31.97%, 35.11%, 32.91%)
+- 🔄 Philippians 4:15 (attempt 4, 81 words, 42.59% quotes quality score: 1.9561417254961189, V2 normalized quality score: 56.38, commentator tiers 1-3: 27.47%, 36.15%, 36.38%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 5 BHT: In the beginning of the gospel, the Philippians opened an account of giving and receiving with Paul, with the giving being all on their part and the receiving all on his.
-Paul commends them for their special attention and care, recognizing their willingness to support his work.
-They stood alone among the churches in their willingness to contribute, creating a clear account of debt and claim.
-This act of support reflects their deep regard and gratitude towards Paul, setting them apart from others.
+- Attempt 5 BHT: In the early days of the Gospel, the Philippians displayed their exceptional generosity by being the sole church to open an account of giving-and-receiving with Paul.
+While they provided the giving, Paul received.
+Their actions were not driven by the expectation of reciprocation, rather it exemplified their gratitude for the consolations of the Gospel and their faith in the Lord.
+Their past acts of kindness and unwavering commitment to support Paul's work spoke volumes about their deep appreciation for the Gospel.
-- 🔄 Philippians 4:15 (attempt 5, 83 words, 43.4% quotes quality score: 1.88003289704687, V2 normalized quality score: 53.85, commentator tiers 1-3: 30.83%, 36.32%, 32.85%)
+- 🔄 Philippians 4:15 (attempt 5, 84 words, 32.73% quotes quality score: 1.9757105162433621, V2 normalized quality score: 57.03, commentator tiers 1-3: 27.83%, 35.47%, 36.7%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- ✅ Philippians 4:15 bht prompt v0.7 (89 words, 46.94% quotes)
+- ✅ Philippians 4:15 bht prompt v0.8 (94 words, 58.46% quotes)
-- quality score: 2.0794108931759907, V2 normalized quality score: 60.48, commentator tiers 1-3: 31.73%, 38.53%, 29.74%)
+- quality score: 1.889717252145275, V2 normalized quality score: 54.17, commentator tiers 1-3: 36.16%, 31.0%, 32.84%)